 I have written a 6 week unit introducing cryptography for iCompute for Primary Schools computing scheme of work.
 Here, the children will unleash their inner spy and learn about how data can be transferred in secret over distances.
 They will learn how codes and ciphers have been used throughout history and explore a number of different ways that data can be encrypted and decrypted.

 As part of it, along with step-by-step lesson plans and pupil/teacher support materials, I’ve been putting together resources on the history of cryptography.
 Download a brief introduction to the Enigma machine and how the magnificent men and women at Bletchley helped shorten World War II with their code breaking skills!
-Practise secret code writing in your classroom by downloading and making a cipher disk and transmitting messages by Morse Code using a Morse Decoder Wheel.
+Practice secret code writing in your classroom by downloading our Morse Code Worksheet and Morse Code Decoder Wheel and make a cipher disk.
 Lots of engaging activities to learn about encryption methods past and present and the importance of keeping data private in the modern digital age.

 Download Cipher Wheel